-Ballet training is based on the Russian (Vaganova) method.
+Ballet training is based on the Vaganova style.

 We recognize the importance of performing as a vital part of training for aspiring dance students and provide a unique opportunity for students to perform on stage with Les Petits Ballets' performing company.

-Classes are offered at the bright, spacious studios at the Nepean Creative Arts Centre.
+Classes are offered at the bright, spacious studios of the newly renovated Nepean Creative Arts Centre.